-The Sixth Form has its own facilities, guidelines, privileges and responsibilities.
-One privilege is that there is no uniform in Sixth Form, whilst responsibilities vary from being part of the elected prefect team to helping with younger girls in their forms or in clubs.
-The impressive array of extra-curricular activities available enables students to maintain a good balance between work, rest and play.
+Sixth Form has its own facilities, guidelines, privileges and responsibilities.
+One privilege is that there is no uniform in Sixth Form, while responsibilities vary from being part of the elected prefect team to helping with younger students in their forms or in clubs.
+The impressive array of extracurricular activities available enables students to maintain a good balance between work, rest and play.

 Where does it all happen?

-In The Sixth Form Centre, a separate building in which the two year groups share a substantial common room equipped with comfortable chairs, notice boards and kitchen facilities.
-In addition to this there are group study areas and students are allowed to bring in their own laptops from home to facilitate their independent learning.
+The Sixth Form Centre is a separate building in which the two year groups share a substantial common room equipped with comfortable chairs, notice boards and kitchen facilities.
+In addition to this there are a number of group study areas and students are allowed to bring in their own laptops from home to facilitate their independent learning.
 Students are encouraged to take ownership of the Sixth Form Centre, managing a cleaning rota for the common room and maintaining quiet conditions in the study room.
-When they want a change of environment, or need access to a wider collection of reference materials, then the Library is the perfect place to go as it has a separate silent study area just for Sixth Form.
+When they want a change of environment or need access to a wider collection of reference materials, then the Library is the perfect place to go as it has a separate silent study area just for Sixth Form.

 How is it structured?

-Each Sixth Form year group is divided into small tutor groups of 10-12 girls.
-The form tutor is the first port of call, and is responsible for a girl’s academic and social welfare, and will be a key figure in helping to guide each individual through the application processes for higher education.
-This system makes it easy for all students, but particularly those girls new to the school, to make new friends and get to know a wide cross-section of other students quickly.
+Each Sixth Form year group is divided into small tutor groups of 10-12 students.
+Form Tutors are the first port of call and are responsible for a student’s academic and social welfare and will be a key figure in helping to guide each individual through the application processes for higher education.
+This system makes it easy for all students, but particularly those new to the School, to make new friends and get to know a wide cross-section of other students quickly.
 Being based in a common room with both year groups also allows all Sixth Form students to get to know each other and to share the benefits of their experiences of UCAS applications, managing study periods and so on.
-This is enhanced by pairing up Lower Sixth and Upper Sixth tutor groups at key points in the year so that older girls are able to advise younger ones.
-In addition to the form tutor each year group has a year head, with the Head of Sixth Form overseeing the whole section.
+This is enhanced by pairing up Lower Sixth and Upper Sixth tutor groups at key points in the year so that older students are able to advise younger ones.
+In addition to the form tutor the Deputy Head and the Head of Sixth Form oversee the whole section.
 It is an extensive and valuable support network.

-Girls in all year groups are organised into one of four Houses (Benedict, Duffield, Hayward and Paterson) for inter-House competitions and social activities.
-Named after women who have played a key role in the school’s history, they are led by staff Heads of House and offer leadership roles to girls as House Captains in the Sixth Form and House Leaders in other years.
-The House system offers opportunities for girls from different years to spend more time together, develop skills such as teamwork and leadership and foster a sense of competition throughout the school.
-Lastly, and most importantly, they are fun!
+Students in all year groups are organised into one of four Houses (Benedict, Duffield, Hayward and Paterson) for inter-House competitions and social activities.
+Named after women who have played a key role in the school’s history, they are led by staff Heads of House and offer leadership roles to the House Prefects.
+The House system offers opportunities for students from different years to spend more time together, develop skills such as teamwork and leadership and foster a sense of competition throughout the school.

 Why is this a great place to study for your A levels?